dawidpereira/quetty/docs/CONFIGURATION.md

 ### Security
 - **Never commit secrets**: Use environment variables for sensitive data
+- **Use encryption**: Enable encryption for connection strings and client secrets to protect credentials at rest
+- **Strong master passwords**: Choose a strong master password for encryption - it protects all your encrypted credentials
 - **Rotate credentials**: Regularly update client secrets and connection strings
+- **Environment isolation**: Use different credentials for development, staging, and production environments

 ### Performance
 - **Tune page size**: Balance between memory usage and loading time